PHSERIS/mgb-hide-save-return-actiontag/README.md

 ![Screenshot 1](images/image1.png)

 ## Other info
 This differs from the HideSaveReturnBtn external module in that HideSaveReturnBtn disables the button for all pages in all  surveys of a project.
-Instead, this jus adds an action tag  that can be used on specific pages of particular surveys.
+Instead, this just adds an action tag  that can be used on specific pages of particular surveys.